eacerdas/eacerdas/README.md

-- Hi, I’m Edward.
-I'm an Electrical Engineer working at Intel Corporation.
+- I'm an Electrical Engineer working at Intel Corporation.
 - I’m interested in VLSI and SW development.
-- How to reach me? email: edward.cerdas@ucr.ac.cr linkedin: Edward Cerdas.
+- How to reach me? email: antonio14.cr@gmail.com